guillaumemoreau/guillaumemoreau.github.io/src/_pages/about.md

 social: true
 ---

 I am professor in Computer Science at Ecole Centrale Nantes, in France.
-My research interests are Virtual Augmented Reality, within the [AAU](http://aau.archi.fr) lab.
+My research interests are Virtual and Augmented Reality, within the [AAU](http://aau.archi.fr) lab.
 I am also member of the [INRIA Hybrid](https://team.inria.fr/hybrid/) team.

 Before this, I obtained an engineering degree in Computer Science in 1995 from [ENSIEE](http://www.ensiee.fr).
 As a civil servant from [ENS Rennes](http://www.ens-rennes.fr) I did my PhD studies at [IRISA](http://www.irisa.fr) lab where I graduated in 1998.
 After my *industrial* postdoc in the same team, I obtained a position at [Mines Paris](http://www.mines-paristech.fr) (1999-2002).
 Eventually I moved to [Centrale Nantes](http://www.ec-nantes.fr) as an Associate Professor in 2002.
 I became full professor in 2011 after obtaining my HDR in 2009.